List of 24 Gemstones with Names, Colors, & Pictures

 diamond

 In ancient times, diamonds were objects of desire.
 Diamonds are the hardest treasure, formed one hundred miles below the Earth's surface over a billion years ago.
-They have a long history of folklore, a few of which claimed that diamonds were developed when bolts of lightning struck rocks, while others said that the treasure possessed healing powers.
+They have a long history of folklore; a few claimed that diamonds were developed when lightning bolts struck rocks, while others said the treasure possessed healing powers.
 For centuries, diamonds have been adorned by ladies and men and regarded as the supreme present and a symbol of eternal love.
 Diamonds are also considered as April birthstones.

-Today, GIA certified diamonds are still appreciated all over the world.
+Today, GIA certified diamonds are still appreciated worldwide.
 Until the middle of the twentieth century, there was no requirement to examine rubies.
 The GIA created the first—and currently internationally accepted—requirement for describing diamonds: Color, Clarity, Cut, and Carat Weight.
 Today, the 4Cs of Diamond Quality are the universal approach for examining any diamond's quality worldwide.

 Locating the excellent diamond cannot be ignored.
 See our diamond guide and learning section for tips and details on buying the best diamonds.